Wilford White: Professional career

-White was selected by the Chicago Bears in the third round (36th overall) of the 1951 NFL Draft and played two seasons in the NFL, until suffering a knee injury.
+White was selected by the Chicago Bears in the third round (36th overall) of the 1951 NFL draft and played two seasons in the NFL, until suffering a knee injury.

 Perhaps White's most famous play was when, as quarterback, White ran backwards over 48 yards when being pursued by Los Angeles Rams defenders.
 White ended up fumbling the ball at the one yard line, and a Rams defender recovered it and ran it in for a touchdown.
 In the NFL Films video, 100 Greatest Follies, White's play was named the #3 greatest folly of all time.
 His son, Danny White, said that he saw film of the play once when he was younger, then didn't see it again for years until NFL Films showed it to him.
 Danny joked that White was probably so embarrassed about the play that he obtained every possible copy of the play's film so that nobody would see it.

 Personal life

-White's son Danny White was a Pro Bowl quarterback for the Dallas Cowboys and later head coach of the Arena Football Arizona Rattlers.
+White's son Danny White was a Pro Bowl quarterback for the Dallas Cowboys and later head coach of the Arizona Rattlers of the Arena Football League.
 His grandson Max Hall also played quarterback in the NFL.
 On August 1, 2013, he died of a heart attack en route to a Phoenix-area hospital.